-You’ll be encouraged to express your individual artistic voice, while examining the world we live in.
+You’ll be encouraged to find and express your individual artistic voice, while examining the world we live in to create artwork that communicates to a broad audience.

 The work of illustrators can be seen in many places such as: